USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ### Use Dada2 to identify sequence variants

-The merged sequences can be fed directly into Dada2 using the denoise-single option, even if the reads were paired ended to begin with.
+The merged sequences can be fed directly into Dada2 using the denoise-single command, even if the reads were paired-end to begin with.
 Since BBmerge handled the merging and quality issues there is no need to trim or truncate the reads further.

 ```
 time qiime dada2 denoise-single \